jjwithanr/obsidian_bible_study/docs/Old Testament/Job/Job9.md

 ## Overview:

+#### v.20
+>Even if I were innocent, my mouth would condemn me; if I were blameless, it would pronounce me guilty.

 #### v.33-35
 >If only there were someone to arbitrate between us, to lay his hand upon us both, <sup>34</sup>someone to remove God's rod from me, so that his terror would frighten me no more. <sup>35</sup>Then I would speak up without fear of him, but as it now stands with me, I cannot.